Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Experimental Study

 \subsection{Results}

-This section reports the results for three model configurations: oracle guidance with true RTFs, RTF guidance with estimated RTFs obtained by the PAST algorithm (Alg.~\ref{alg:past}), and a baseline without RTF input.
+This section reports the results for three model configurations: (i) oracle guidance with true RTFs, (ii) RTF guidance with estimated RTFs obtained by the PAST algorithm (Alg.~\ref{alg:past}), and (iii) a baseline without RTF input.
+Audio samples are available on our demo page.\footnote{\texttt{https://ilaizaidel.github.io/BinDynBeam/}}

-To evaluate the accuracy of the RTF estimation, Table~\ref{tab:RTF_static_results} presents the normalized mean squared error (MSE), averaged across time, as a function of SNR for a static speaker scenario.
-It is clear that the estimation error is small across all SNR levels, with better results at higher SNR levels.